 VIOFO really pushed the boundaries of what was available at an entry level price point by offering high bitrate recording and GPS functions.
 In fact, a few of the guys at the BlackboxMyCar office have actually used VIOFO dash cams since the A119 V1 as a secondary device to complement their parking mode 2-channel setups.

 Best-Value Parking Mode Dash Cam

-In some ways, a parking mode dash cam setup can be more important than a driving-mode-only dash cam.
-When you get into an accident while driving, you might have eyewitnesses and the other driver's license plate or insurance details available as evidence.
-However, when your vehicle is parked and gets hit, you can only count on the decency of the other person to own up to the accident, but after seeing countless customer hit and run videos, we think it's important to protect yourself with a dash cam in these scenarios.
+There are certain situations where a parking mode dash cam setup can be more important than a driving-mode-only dash cam.
+If you were to get into an accident while driving, you might have eyewitnesses as well as the other driver's license plate or insurance details as available evidence.
+On the other hand, if your vehicle is parked and gets hit, you would only have proof if the other person was honest.
+After seeing countless customer hit and run videos, we think it's important to protect yourself with a dash cam in these scenarios.

-Our best-value pick for a parking mode dash cam in 2017 is the Thinkware F50.
+Our pick for best-value parking mode dash cam this year is the Thinkware F100.
 This dash cam is simple in its execution with no screen, built-in GPS, or WiFi.
-Unlike our suggestion from last year, the Thinkware F50, the F100 now adds the option of adding a rear camera option.
+Unlike our suggestion from last year, the Thinkware F50, the F100 now adds the option of adding a rear camera.
 The simplicity of this device has helped make it one of the most reliable devices we've ever carried as there's really not much to go wrong.
-That being said, we can't underestimate all of the great parking mode features built into this dash cam that are trickled down from the flagship F770 model.
+That being said, we can't understate all of the great parking mode features built into this dash cam that are trickled down from the flagship F800 PRO model.

-These features include built-in voltage detection and timer cutoff, memory card partitioning, parking mode event and motion announcements, and very low power consumption to extend parking recording time.
-A lot of higher end parking mode dash cams don't even offer all of these great convenience features!
+These features include: built-in voltage detection & timer cutoff, memory card partitioning, parking mode event & motion announcements, and very low power consumption to extend parking recording time.
+There aren't even that many higher end parking mode dash cams that offer all of these great convenience features!

-To start, it's our best-value 2-channel pick for 2017.
-It seems that a lot of dash cam buyers nowadays are looking for a 2-Channel setup to record both front and rear, but they also want the value of a true parking mode dash cam.
+The struggle between balancing value versus cost is especially true for dash cams.
+Many consumers are scanning the market, looking for an affordable unit with all of the features such as 2 channels, parking mode and wifi.
 These cameras offer a wide range of coverage and can be setup to record all the time which is particularly useful in hit and run situations.

-Our pick for this category goes to the BlackSys CH-100B which offers decent video quality, a user friendly WiFi app, and infinitely customizable memory card partitioning.
-This is the cheapest 2-channel dash cam that we would recommend and use in our own vehicles as lower end systems don't offer the video quality or convenience features we've come to expect even as far back as 2016.
+Our pick for best-value full-featured dash cam goes to the BlackSys CH-100B which offers decent video quality, a user friendly WiFi app, and infinitely customizable memory card partitioning.
+This is the most reliable yet affordable dash cam that we would recommend and use in our own vehicles as lower end systems don't offer the video quality or convenience features we've come to expect even as far back as 2016.

-It's not a flagship device and it lacks some of the top-of-the-line features found on more expensive 2-channel systems such as built-in GPS, cloud connectivity, and 1080P rear camera recording.
-But we found this to be a good middle ground as a lot of customers don't need to spend the additional $100-150 to get features that they might not even take advantage of.
+It's no longer a flagship device and it lacks some of the top-of-the-line features found on more expensive 2-channel systems such as built-in GPS, cloud connectivity, and 1080P rear camera recording.
+That said, we've found the CH-100B fits as a good middle ground as customers won't need to spend the additional $100-150 to get features that they might not of.